 On July 8, 2020, Governor Ralph Norman signed a bill that bans holding handheld personal communications devices while driving a motor vehicle.
 The law became effective on January 1, 2021.
-Violating the law is punishable by a fine of $125 or $250 for a second offense.
+Violating the law is punishable by a fine of $125 or $250 for a second offence.
 Being found guilty in a highway work zone results in a $250 fine.

 What to Do if Injured By A Distracted Driver